BRCA1 and BRCA2

-BRCA1/2 is only recommended for people with a high risk of having a BRCA1/2 gene mutation, including those with :
+Genetic testing is only recommended for people with a high risk of having a BRCA1/2 inherited gene mutation (or other high-risk inherited gene mutation related to breast cancer), including those with :

-- A family member with a BRCA1/2 gene mutation (or other inherited gene mutation linked to breast cancer)
+- A family member with a BRCA1/2 inherited gene mutation (or other inherited gene mutation related to breast cancer)

 - A personal history of breast cancer at age 45 or younger

 - A personal history of triple negative breast cancer (breast cancer that is estrogen receptor-negative, progesterone receptor-negative and HER2-negative) diagnosed at age 60 or younger